Dynamic height

-Dynamic height is the most appropriate height measure when working with the level of water over a large geographic area; it is used by the Great Lakes Datum in the US and Canada.
+Therefore, dynamic height is the most appropriate height measure when working with the level of water (as in hydrology or oceanography) over a large geographic area.
+For example, it is used by the International Great Lakes Datum, across the US and Canada.

+However, because of variations in Earth's gravity, two surfaces having a constant difference in dynamic height or in geopotential do not have a constant geometric distance; for example, they are closer and further apart at the poles and at the equator, respectively.